xdissent/monowave-eagle/README.rst

 A User Language Program exists, Eagle to Spice, which allows you to generate a SPICE compatible circuit.
 Most devices in the Monowave libraries already contain SPICE data for circuit simulation, and special devices are provided that aid in manipulating and plotting simulation data.
+Check the comments in the `Eagle to Spice.ulp` file for more information.

 Metric vs Imperial
 ------------------